oroinc/documentation/user_guide/reports.rst

 .. image:: ./img/reports/general.png

-The following fields are mandatory and **must** be defined for a report.
+The following fields are mandatory and **must** be defined for a report:

 .. csv-table::
   :header: "Field","Description"